-Finding a parking spot on the hill between 9am and 3pm can be difficult, and it recommended to take the shuttle if you come from the East Bay.
+Finding a parking spot on the hill between 9am and 3pm can be difficult, and it is recommended to take the public transport and the shuttle when possible

 Ask you host to fill out a visitor access form, at least two days in advance (otherwise, call site access directly, at x4551).
 The visitor can access the lab either using the shuttle (they need to be emailed a shuttle pass, through the form) or by car (they need to be emailed a parking permit.)
 Group over ten people need additional forms.

-Before anything, make sure you are not mistaking Lawrence Berkeley National Laboratory for the Lawrence Hall of Science, or Lawrence Livermore National Laboratory -- this is a frequent mistake, and while they share the name of Ernest Orlando Lawrence in common, they all are distinct places at distinct locations.
-Also, while the lab is managed by the University of California, it is independent from UC Berkeley.
+Before anything, make sure you are not mistaking Lawrence Berkeley National Laboratory for the Lawrence Hall of Science, or Lawrence Livermore National Laboratory -- this is a frequent confusion, and while they share the name of late Ernest Lawrence in common, they all are distinct places and can be an hour apart.
+While Berkeley Lab is managed by the University of California, it is also distinct from UC Berkeley, and requires special access.

 Lawrence Berkeley National Laboratory